YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/Visual_Studio_ARProgram/README.md

 ![](Pictures/Step%203_2_5.png)

->   **NOTE**: If you are using the HoloLens 2 on a different network other than HuskeyNet Secure or Visual Studio could not find the address, the address might have changed.
-On the HoloLens 2, go to Settings -> Update & Security -> For developers.
-Under the “Device Portal” section, the IP address of the Device can be found on the Connect using Wi-Fi section.
-The address is the number after the https://.
+>   **NOTE**: If you are using HoloLens 2 on a different network other than HuskeyNet Secure or Visual Studio could not find the address, the address might have changed.
+In HoloLens 2, go to Settings -> Update & Security -> For developers.
+Under the “Device Portal” section, IP address of the Device can be found on the Connect using Wi-Fi section.
+The address is number after the https://.
 Replace the address with the number.

 >   **NOTE**: If this is the first time the PC is being paired with the Hololens 2, additional pin is required.
 The additional pin can be found under Settings -> Update & Security -> For developers -> Pair.

 6)  The button besides the platform selection should be changed from Local Machine to Remote Machine.
 Click "Remote Machine" to run the program.

 >   This will take a while to upload it to the headset.
 It should take around 10-60 seconds, depending on the network connection / PC hosting the program.